Making a Wreath

 A Fun Project the Whole Family Can Enjoy

-By Becky Pederson – An old-fashioned Christmas tradition is to hang an evergreen Christmas wreath on your door to welcome family and friends.
+By Becky Pederson – An old-fashioned holiday tradition is to hang an evergreen wreath on your door to welcome family and friends.

 From the pine boughs, cut six-inch pieces of pine.
 Gather up seven or so pieces and wire them together tightly.
 The correct side of the pine is what faces the sky.

 Use a 10-inch piece of wire to tie the pine together then lay the bundle on your frame.
 Wire it tightly to the frame.

 Next, take another pine bundle and overlap it onto the first bundle.
 Secure it with the extra wire from the first bundle.
 Keep going around the frame in this manner until you have a beautifully shaped wreath.